 Experiential learning opportunities offer students assignments and activities based on real-life situations or primary research that engages them in reflective problem-solving with multiple potential avenues of inquiry.
 These opportunities have the following hallmarks:

-- Instructor preparation of the students for their experiential learning activities
+- Instructor & student preparation for experiential learning opportunities

-- A final product or contribution for an audience beyond the course instructor
+- A final product for an audience beyond the course instructor and peers

-- Recognition that setbacks are often a useful part of the learning process
+- Recognition that setbacks are instrumental to the learning process

 These hallmarks will vary somewhat according to the level of the course.
 First-year students will likely need more preparation and less autonomy in pursuing their goals.
 For all students, the educational goal is to inspire them to learn not only how to use primary materials to answer questions but also how to manage their own learning, a necessary and lifelong skill.

-In fulfillment of our first three goals, ELI is pleased to offer two programs to UT Austin faculty members:
+In fulfillment of our first three goals, ELI currently offers two programs to UT Austin faculty members:

 ELI Faculty Course Developer Program

-The ELI Faculty Course Developer Program will award faculty with $5,000 a year for two years to develop and implement experiential learning in an undergraduate course.Learn more and apply
+The ELI Faculty Course Developer Program awarded faculty with $5,000 a year for two years to develop and implement experiential learning in an undergraduate course.Learn more

 ELI Faculty Ambassador Program

-The ELI Faculty Ambassador Program will award faculty with $3,000 a year for two years to publicize experiential learning and mentor faculty who receive course stipends.Learn more
+The ELI Faculty Ambassador Program awarded faculty with $3,000 a year for two years to publicize experiential learning and mentor faculty who receive course stipends.Learn more